-5 What is the purpose of the standards for
+What is the purpose of the standards for nursing practice?

-nursing practice?
 Review Standards for nursing practice.
 Look at the "Clinical Practice indicators for the registered nurse"

-Read the article by H. Griffiths and Standards for Nursing Practice--Appendix 1 (Guidelines for resolving professional practice problems).
+Read the article by H. Griffiths and Standards for Nursing Practice--Appendix 1(Guidelines for resolving professional practice problems).

-Review case studies of past few weeks in relation to violation of standards for nursing practice and the code of ethics.
+Review case studies of past few weeks in relation to violation of standards for nursing practice.